PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ## That's it!
 Woho!
-Now you also know the basics of how to use the `App` class! 🥳 The `App` class can also be used for more things than just indicating which the start page is, but you will learn more about these things later.
+Now you also know the basics of how to use the `App` class! 🥳 The `App` class can be used for more things than just to indicate which page that should be used as the start page is, but you will learn more about these things later.

-Now you are done learning everything the Fundamentals part of the the tutorials were intended to teach you.
-To double check that you have learned everything you were meant to learn, try to complete exercises in [Fundamental 8.
+Now you are done learning everything the Fundamentals part of the tutorials were intended to teach you.
+To double check that you have learned everything you were meant to learn, try to complete the exercises in [Fundamental 8.
 Exercises](../exercises/).